StephenHodgson/Native-Unity-API/README.md

 ## License

-These files are provided as is, and are licensed under [Unity's Unity Companion License](LICENSE.md).
+These files are provided as is, and are licensed under the [Unity Companion License](LICENSE.md).